Profunctor Optics, a Categorical Update: Examples of optics

 \subsection{Traversals}

-In functional programming, \textbf{traversals} extract the elements of a container into an ordered list, allowing us to iterate over the elements without altering the container (Figure~\ref{fig:exampleTraversal}).

-Traversals are constructed from a single \hask{extract} function that both outputs the elements and takes a new list to update them. \begin{spec} extract :: s -> ([a], [b] -> t) \end{spec} Usually, we ask the length of the input to the function of type \hask{[b] -> t} to be the same as the length of \hask{[a]}.
+Traversals extract the elements of a finitary container \cite{oconnor15} into an ordered list, allowing us to iterate over the elements without altering the container (Figure~\ref{fig:exampleTraversal}).
+Traversals are constructed from a single \texttt{extract :: s -> ([a], [b] -> t)} function that both outputs the elements and takes a new list to update them.
+Usually, we require the length of the input to the function of type \hask{[b] -> t} to be the same as the length of \hask{[a]}.
 This restriction can be also encoded into the type when dependent types are available.